 Id. at 436a-37a (Order 888-A at _____).
 In making these findings, FERC did not distinguish between bundled and unbundled transmission; it found that discrimination by vertically integrated utilities against independent power suppliers is a problem, and it said nothing that suggests that the nature or extent of the problem depends in any way on how the transmission cost is accounted for and invoiced at retail.
 On the contrary, FERC conceded that applying open access to transmission for bundled sales would be “helpful” in achieving comparability.
 Id. at 235a.

 Notwithstanding these clear findings of pervasive discrimination, and notwithstanding Congress’s order to remedy all discrimination found, FERC took aim at a small slice of the problem and declared victory.
 After finding that the “only way to effectuate competitive markets and remedy discrimination is through readily available, non-discriminatory transmission access,” id. at 382a (Order 888-A at 30,176), FERC refused to extend open access to transmission bundled at the retail level — thus leaving the transmission of 97% of retail sales and 77% of all sales beyond the reach of the “only” sufficient remedy.
+[Is there some way we can get the underlying truth across: the Commission was afraid of the political consequences of alienating the politically powerful utility monopolies … it was easier to fully open the gas system because the pipelines were sandwiched between the politically powerful gas producers and the gas distribution monopolies.
+If I were one of the Justices, I would be curious about what was really going on here.
+Can we get it across?]
 Moreover, FERC’s purported solution even for the unbundled sales is illusory: unless a state regulator makes retail unbundling mandatory, a vertically integrated utility may opt in or out of open access simply by changing the way it bills its retail customers.
 An antidiscrimination rule that permits the discriminators to decide whether the rule applies is no rule at all.
 See Mississippi River Transmission Corp. v.
 FERC, 969 F.2d 1215, 1218 (D.C.
 Cir.
 1992) (observing that interpreting the NGA not to grant FERC jurisdiction over bundled retail transportation of natural gas would “be tantamount to conferring on private parties the right to decide whether FERC could set the rate for interstate transportation.
 Private parties would have this power because it would be entirely up to them whether to structure a direct sale and interstate-transportation transaction in terms of a bundled price or separate charges”).

 Where Congress orders an agency to remedy an identified problem, Congress intends the agency to remedy all of the problem.
 See, e.g. Association of American Railroads v.
 Costle, 562 F.2d 1310 (D.C.
 Cir.
 1977) (where Congress directs an agency to regulate all members of a certain category, an agency’s regulation of only some members does not satisfy the agency’s obligation and the agency must regulate further until its mandate is fulfilled).
 By refusing to adopt any remedy at all for the discrimination perpetrated by vertically integrated utilities that charge bundled retail rates, FERC violated section 206 of the FPA.

-B. FERC’s Excuses for Declining To Address Discrimination in Transmissions for Bundled Retail Sales Are Not Valid.
+B. FERC’s Excuses for Declining To Address Discrimination in Transmission for Bundled Retail Sales Are Not Valid.